KayDevs/homemade/README.md

 There's no way to guarantee to the compiler the data won't be invalidated, since it's all behind the black box of the World struct.

 Feebly I tried to implement a macro-based 'scripting' system via the .rsc files, but it quickly dawned on me that no, Rust is not a scripting language and it never will be (and that's a good thing!).
-However, for a timely development cycle something must be done, and this design is basically impossible to expose to Lua or any other scripting language (unless you're Catherine West)
+However, for a timely development cycle something must be done, and this design is basically impossible to expose to Lua or any other scripting language (unless you're Catherine West).

+I won't be working on this particular design any more, but I'm keeping it here for posterity.